d-krupke/cpsat-primer/README.md

 for more complex scenarios.
 Parameters such as the time limit and optimality tolerance can be customized via keyword arguments with default values.

-The following Python function demonstrates how to solve a simple knapsack problem using CP-SAT:
+The following Python function demonstrates solving a simple knapsack problem using CP-SAT.
+To recap, in the knapsack problem, we select items - each with a specific weight and value - to maximize total value without exceeding a predefined weight limit.
+Given its simplicity, involving only one constraint, the knapsack problem serves as an ideal model for introductory examples.

 ```python
 from ortools.sat.python import cp_model